Escape the Field: Production

 Crystal Reed was initially cast in the role played by Robbins.

-Principal photography occurred in Toronto in September 2020.
+Principal photography occurred in a Toronto cornfield in September 2020.

 Release

 In February 2022, it was announced that Lionsgate acquired North American and UK distribution rights to the film, which was released in May 2022.

 Reception

 The film has a 19% score on Rotten Tomatoes based on 27 reviews, with an average rating of 3.80/10.
 Nick Allen of RogerEbert.com awarded the film one star out of four.